 How Long Does it Take to Become a Medical Laboratory Technician?

-It generally takes two years of education after high school to become a medical laboratory technician.
-If a student has already completed general education requirements, the program can be completed in as little as a year.
+To become a medical laboratory technician, one generally needs two years of education after high school.
+However, if a student has already completed general education requirements, the program can be completed in as little as a year.

 How To Become a Medical Laboratory Technician – Step-by-Step Guide